Department of Technology

 To obtain a minor in the Department of Technology, students must take at least nine credits in the minor beyond those used in their major, technical or professional courses in another degree in the Department of Technology, or another minor.

 Students can obtain only one minor in a degree or concentration in the Department of Technology, and that minor cannot be in another concentration in their degree.

 Only six transfer credits can be used toward a minor in a degree or concentration in the Department of Technology and they must be equivalent to courses in the minor.
 Transfer courses are subject to review by the minor advisor and subject matter expert.

 Any exceptions to this policy must be approved by a vote of the Department faculty.

-Minimum of 18 credit hours taken from the list of courses below by a faculty advisor in the Department.
-The student must declare the minor.
-Admission to the minor will require the completion of at least 24 credits with a grade point average of 2.0.
+A minimum of 15 credit hours from the following courses monitored by a faculty advisor in the Department.
+Students must declare the minor.
+Admission to the minor will require the completion of at least 24 credits in the student's major with a grade point average of 2.0.
 Successful completion of the minor will require a grade point average of 2.0 in the courses making up the minor.

 |ITP 331 Agile/Adaptive Project Management||3|

 |ITP 280 Managing Organizations in a Technological Environment||3|

 |ITP 340 Quality Management||3|

 |ITP 410 Technical Operations and Strategies||3|